 I MIGHT HAVE FEWER EGGS AS I AGE, BUT THEY ARE STILL GOOD, RIGHT?

 Just as egg quantity declines with age, so does egg equality.
 When a baby has a genetic defect, that defect can come from several places, one of which is an older egg.
-A woman’s egg quality begins to decline at 35 years of age, when she has a 34 per cent chance of releasing an abnormal egg.
+A woman’s egg quality begins to decline at 35 years of age when she has a 34 percent chance of releasing an abnormal egg.
 As she ages, that chance increases.
-At 43 years old, for example, 80 per cent of her eggs will be abnormal.
-This can lead to several issues – failure to fertilize with sperm, failure to grow into a mature embryo, failure to implant inside the uterus, failure to grow properly – resulting in either a miscarriage or a stillbirth – or a birth with genetic defects.
+At 43 years old, for example, 80 percent of her eggs will be abnormal.
+This can lead to several issues – failure to fertilize with sperm, failure to grow into a mature embryo, failure to implant inside the uterus, failure to grow properly – resulting in either a miscarriage or stillbirth – or birth with genetic defects.

 I GET MY PERIOD REGULARLY – DOESN’T THIS MEAN MY EGGS ARE FINE?

 Unfortunately not.
 Menstruation is one indicator of fertility but not the most important one.
 Specifically, the presence of your period does not tell you about your egg reserve or your egg quality – just that you have eggs left.
 With oocytes, less is not more, and menstruation does not prove fertility.

 DOES EGG FREEZING WORK?
 HOW DOES IT HAPPEN?

 Yes, it works.
 Success rates have increased dramatically in the last decade due to improvements in technique.
 When a woman decides she wants to freeze her eggs, she will begin prepping her ovaries to make more eggs than usual by taking ovary stimulating medication – she will inject herself with these hormones several times a day for up to ten days.